mateusf777/pubsub/README.md

 `./ps-server`

 If you want to run the examples, first start subscriber in a different terminal, then the order does not matter.
 Attention!!
-The publisher example triggers 1000000 messages 8x concurrent as fast as it can, it will get "a bit" of cpu.
+The publisher example triggers 1000000 messages 8x concurrently as fast as it can, it will get "a bit" of cpu.
 You can adjust it in the `./example/publisher/main.go` and build it again:
 ```
 const (